yonescat/Angularapp/README.md

 This project is "Proof of concept" (POC) for decoupling Drupal 8 using new Angular 2 framework and Drupal REST API existing in Drupal core.

+Done with:
+* Node.js: 6.7.0
+* Angular 2: 2.1
+* Angular-CLI: 1.0.0-beta.18
+* Drupal 8.2.2

 This "POC" covers:

-###Drupal decouppling
+###Drupal decoupling
-- Login
+* Login
-- Register (ToDo)
+* Register (ToDo)
-- Get and Dsiplay list of nodes with Data from a Drupal REST View
+* Get and Display list of nodes with Data from a Drupal REST View
-- CRUD Operations for nodes
+* CRUD Operations for nodes

 ###Angular 2